kks32/PhDThesisLyX/README.md

 ### Choosing the Page Style

-`PhDThesisPSnPDF` defines 3 different page styles (header and footer).
+`PhDThesisLyX` defines 3 different page styles (header and footer).
 The following definition is for `twoside` layout.

 * `default (leave empty)`: For Page Numbers in Header (Left Even, Right Odd) and Chapter Name in Header (Right Even) and Section #.
 Section Name (Left Odd).
 Blank Footer.